Binary Tree in Action (Traversal)

 // Function signature

-var connect = function(root) {}
+var connect = function(root) {};

 pointer:

-pointers will point to null
+pointer should point to null

-pointer to point to the node on its right.
+pointer to the node on its right.

 // Binary tree traversal function